 They shushed him...
 Zombies... the undead, dressed like maids, rotting corpse minions of Count Dracula shushed him!
 So what if he spoke in the library?
 What minion of Dracula's 'shushed' people?!
 The maids turned to look at him with that disapproving, yet vacant because they were dead, stare.
 He waited for the attack, his hand resting on his Stellar Sword, grateful for a battle to ease his mind into something he knew.
 Yet they only stared.

 The blond before him was calling out for someone, a 'Charlotte' as they bumped into each other.
-Yet Maxim had no clue as to 'why', since he hadn't seen anyone coming into the library much less a girl.
-Maybe one of the maids?
-But no, that was ridiculous.
+Yet Maxim had no clue as to 'why', since who would storm a door and call for someone who wasn't using that door?